 Marriage in Laos

 Decree No. 198/PM governing marriage between foreigners and Lao citizens went into effect on December 19, 1994.
 Enforcement of the decree began in late May 1995.
 The decree applies to all foreign citizens who wish to marry a Lao citizen.
 Lao marriage regulations have no provision for marriages between two foreigners, and the Lao government will not issue a marriage certificate to two foreigners.
-A detailed explanation on how to obtain a Lao marriage certificate can be found on this webpage (PDF 108 KB).
-The explanation is accurate to the best of the Embassy’s knowledge, but procedures, timelines and fees are subject to change without notice.
+Due to different procedures in provinces, please refer to the local Lao government for details about the marriage process.

 The Lao government will not issue a marriage certificate if the correct procedures have not been followed.
 Any attempt to circumvent Lao law governing marriage between foreigners and Lao citizens may result in deportation of the foreigner and denial of permission to reenter Laos.